QLinus99/Thesis_Bachelor/README.md

 # Thesis
-Code and Paper for my Final Thesis
+Code and Paper of my Final Thesis